PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 client.
 Finally, the sprint ends with a sprint review and retrospective—or rather, lessons learned.
 This cycle is repeated throughout the project lifecycle until the entirety of the scope has been delivered.

-In many ways, this mirrors aspects of traditional project management.
-One of the key differences, however, is how one creates “shippable” portions of the project along the way rather than delivering everything at the very end.
-Doing so allows the client to realize the value of the project throughout the process rather than waiting until the project is closed to see results.

 Please watch the following video to get a brief introduction to agile scrum.
 <!-- blank line -->